UMM-CSci-Systems/Currency-exchange-RPC/README.md

 generates an JSON document containing a variety of exchange rates for the date specified in the URL (15 Oct 2008).
 See [Fixer's documentation](https://fixer.io/documentation) for more info.

+:bangbang: Managing access keys (which should inherently be private) is somewhat tricky with public repositories like we have here on GitHub.com.
+There's more below on how we're going to handle this.

 This is nice if we just want to look up a single date and read through it by hand, but is somewhat awkward if we want to access